-- (i) To understand the general concepts of a vector space, a subspace, linear dependence and independence, spanning sets and bases. - (ii) To have an understanding of matrices and of their applications to the algorithmic solution of systems of linear equations and to their representation of linear transformations of vector spaces. - (iii) To understand the elementary properties of determinants. - (iv) To understand the elementary parts of eigenvalue theory with some of its applications.
+- (i) understand the general concepts of a vector space, a subspace, linear dependence and independence, spanning sets and bases. - (ii) have an understanding of matrices and of their applications to the algorithmic solution of systems of linear equations and to their representation of linear transformations of vector spaces.